rakesh-jaiswal/rakesh-jaiswal/README.md

-I am a R&D Engineer in the SIMULIA 3DEXPERIENCE Platform team, where I collaborate with development teams to validate edge cases in internal projects and ensure the reliability of cloud environments.
+I work as a R&D Engineer at Dassault Systèmes, where I collaborate with development teams to validate edge cases in internal projects and ensure the reliability of cloud environments.
 I have enhanced team efficiency by developing automation tools using Python and JavaScript.

 ![](https://komarev.com/ghpvc/?username=rakesh-jaiswal&color=yellow)